geotribu/qchat/docs/usage/installation.md

 # Installation

+## Stable version (recommended)

+This plugin is published on the official QGIS plugins repository: <https://plugins.qgis.org/plugins/qchat/>.

 ## Dependencies

-Some features of the plugin rely on third-party software dependencies that are not included in the QGIS packaging on certain platforms:
+Some features of the plugin rely on third-party software dependencies, that are not included in the QGIS packaging on certain platforms:

-- QGISChat: (Py)QtMultimedia, (Py)QtWebSockets,
+- (Py)QtWebSockets: websocket communications with gischat backends.

+- (Py)QtMultimedia: sounds and notifications.

+### Windows

+The required third-party dependencies should be packaged with QGIS on Windows.
+So no additional installations to perform.

 ### Linux

-> For example on Ubuntu 22.04.
-Adapt to your distribution.

 Open a terminal and run the following command: